guillemontecinos/itp-residency-2020-2021/system-design-workshop/system-design-workshop.md

   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-workshop/assets/shannon-communication.jpg" align="middle" width="80%">
 </p>

 As you see, with a simple array of boxes and lines we can ilustrate a logical flow of data where an `input` is affected by a `System` and then converted into an `output`.
-Diagrams can go crazier as more complex is each system, and also can take different topographies, but let's stick with theis basic idea of boxes connected by arrows.
+Diagrams can go crazier as more complex is each system (like the one below that models a vintage Philips G11 color TV), and also can take different topographies, but let's stick with theis basic idea of boxes connected by arrows.

 <p align="center">
   <img src="https://nabilaheruputri.files.wordpress.com/2014/04/g11-block-diagram.jpg" align="middle" width="80%">